Nebraska State Energy Profile

 Nebraska Quick Facts

-• Nebraska produces more than 13% of the nation's fuel ethanol and ranks second in the nation, after Iowa, in ethanol production and capacity.
+• Nebraska produces about 13% of the nation's fuel ethanol and is the second-largest ethanol producer after Iowa.

-• Nebraska ranks sixth in the nation in per capita total energy consumption in part because of its small population, energy-intensive industrial sector, and because of the state’s hot summers and harsh winters.
+• Nebraska ranks among the top ten states in per capita total energy consumption in part because of its small population, energy-intensive industrial sector, and the state’s hot summers and harsh winters.

-• In 2022, Nebraska ranked third in the nation, after Texas and California, in its number of industrial electricity customers.
-About 39% of electricity retail sales in the state went to the industrial sector, which includes agriculture, where electricity is used to run irrigation systems.
+• In 2023, Nebraska ranked third in the nation, after Texas and California, in its number of industrial electricity customers.
+About 39% of electricity sales in the state went to the industrial sector, which includes agriculture, where electricity is used to run irrigation systems.

 Data